 There’s an almost endless range of finishes and effects that you can achieve with acrylic paints and specially designed mediums.
 Some of these include:

-- Matte - Takes off any lustre and gives a non-glossy finish to the paint.
-Items such as the Winsor and Newton 250ml Galeria Acrylic Matt Medium and the Winsor and Newton Professional Acrylic Matt Medium are perfect for improving flow and for adding levels of fine detailing.
+- Matt - Takes off any lustre and gives a non-glossy finish to the paint.
+Windor and Newton's professional acrylic matt medium is perfect for improving flow and for adding levels of fine detailing.

-- Gloss - Gives the paint a shiny finish.
-Items such as the Winsor and Newton Professional Acrylic Gloss Medium or the Winsor and Newton 250ml Galeria Acrylic Gloss Medium are designed to help improve the transparency of colour within your work.
+- Gloss - Gives the paint a lovely shiny finish.
+These mediums are designed to help improve the transparency of colour within your work.

 - Gel - This makes the paint thicker and more transparent.
-Items such as the Winsor and Newton 250ml Galeria Acrylic Heavy Structure Gel and the Winsor and Newton 250ml Galeria Glass Beads Gel are highly versatile and perfect for adding the finishing touches to your handiwork.
+These gels are highly versatile and perfect for adding the finishing touches to your handiwork.

 - Flow Improver - This helps achieve an even flow of paint.
 Products such as the Winsor and Newton Professional Acrylic Flow Improver and the Winsor and Newton 250ml Galeria Acrylic Flow Improver are specially designed to help lessen the visibility of brush marks.

 - Metallic/ Iridescent/ Violet Hue - These add specific finishes to your paint.
-Items such as the Winsor and Newton Galeria Iridescent Medium are great for those looking to add shimmering effects to their next masterpiece.
+These mediums are great for those looking to add shimmering effects to their next masterpiece.

 - Retardant - This slows the drying time of your paint, which is great for blending work.